BerkeleyLibrary/docker-cadet/README.md

 this repository allows you to install a Dockerized version of [CADET](https://www.wgbh.org/foundation/services/ncam/cadet) (Caption and Description Editing Tool), developed by the National Center for Accessible Media at WGBH.

-## getting started / installation
+## getting started

 * ensure you have Docker installed.
-* Run `docker compose up --build`.
-You will see a message that you have to accept the CADET End User License Agreement (see below).
+* run `docker compose up --build`. you will see a message that you have to accept the CADET End User License Agreement (see below; apologies).

-the installer script does the following:
-* it ensures that the EULA has been accepted;
-* it checks to see if CADET has been previously installed in the container;
-    * if it hasn't, it fetches the CADET release and installs it;
-    * if it has, it checks to see if the installed version matches the version to be installed.
+once you've started it successfully:
+* CADET will be accessible from <http://localhost:8000/>.

-it uses the `data` directory (created within this repository) for projects/media files by default, mounted within the container at `/opt/app/data`.
+* CADET is configured to use the `data` directory (created within this repository) for projects/media files by default, mounted within the container at `/opt/app/data`.

 ## environment variables / options